AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 ## Installing Drastic

+This is only necessary on version 20210603 (Crazy Hedgehog) and below.
+YOU DO NOT NEED TO DO THIS IF YOU'RE USING THE BETA, AND DOING IT COULD BREAK YOUR INSTALL.

 Due to licensing concerns, the Drastic emulator must be installed separately.
 To do so, you will need to connect to WIFI or Ethernet.
 Once connected follow the steps below.
 * From the main interface, press Start.
 * Scroll to Updates & Downloads, and press A.